The purpose of this Division is to enable children to be reunited with their parents who are living in a remote posting location.

 They have a child receiving primary or secondary education outside the remote location.
 The child must be living away from their parents.

-The member is eligible for two return journeys for the school student each calendar year.
-The journey is from the student's school to the remote location.
+The member is eligible for two return journeys for the child each calendar year.
+The journey is provided on a door-to-door basis from where the child lives in the school location to the parent's home in the remote location.

 If the child commences school outside the remote location on or after 1 July, only one benefit may be used before 30 November in that school year.